Cotopaxi National Park The Secret Garden Cotopaxi

 Note: It is the responsibility of the hotel chain and/or the individual property to ensure the accuracy of the photos displayed.
 Travellerspoint is not responsible for any inaccuracies in the photos.

-Please note that our prices include accommodation, 3 great meals a day, free tea, coffee and drinking water and free use of mountain bikes and jacuzzi.
+Please note that our prices include accommodation, 3 great meals a day, free tea, coffee and drinking water, a free guided walk to the waterfalls and free use of the jacuzzi.

-The hostel overlooks Cotopaxi National Park and is only 5 km from the park entrance.
+The hostel overlooks Cotopaxi National Park and offers great views from a secure location.

 It's spectacular mountain scenery, it's a beautiful traditional lodge made of mud bricks and thatched roof, it's an eco-friendly self sufficiency project, it's great food, it's an adventure center and it's a relaxation center.

-The Secret Garden Cotopaxi offers you as little or as much as you want, and all of it less than 2 hours from Quito...Walk up the glacier on the world's highest active volcano, Downhill Mountain Biking, Horse riding across the high Andean plains, great home cooked food, Trout fishing, hiking, or just relaxing by the fire with a good book.
+The Secret Garden Cotopaxi offers you as little or as much as you want, and all of it less than 2 hours from Quito...We offer tours to different volcanoes in the area (day trips as well as summits), Downhill Mountain Biking, Horse riding across the high Andean plains, great home cooked food, Trout fishing, hiking, or just relaxing by the fire with a good book.

-All rooms have their own fireplace, and private rooms are 2 level cabaas with private bathroom and sunken bathtub by the fire.
+Most rooms and common spaces have their own fireplace, and private rooms are 2 level cabañas with private bathroom and sunken bathtub by the fire.